 Rather than offer up scruffy scans of photocopies of the original magazine pages, I have taken the trouble to OCR the text and knit it together into a continuous document, into which the scanned diagrams have been inserted.
 Although I have corrected the occasional literal and ironed out some hyphenation inconsistencies, the text of these pieces is otherwise as it originally appeared.

-The articles are available in both Macromedia FlashPaper and Adobe Acrobat file formats, and to accommodate readers on both sides of the Atlantic they are available formatted for either A4 or US Letter paper sizes.
-Left clicking on the appropriate link will open the document in your browser provided you have the required Shockwave/Acrobat plug-in installed; alternatively you can use the right mouse button menu to download the file.
+The articles are provided below in Adobe Acrobat (PDF) file format, and to accommodate readers on both sides of the Atlantic are available formatted for either A4 or US Letter paper sizes.
+Left clicking on the appropriate link will open the document in your browser provided you have a PDF plug-in installed; alternatively you can use the right mouse button menu to download the file and then view it in Adobe Acrobat Reader or equivalent.

 As the scanning, OCRing, stitching and proof reading process is time-consuming, and I have still to track down and copy all the articles Michael Gerzon wrote for these magazines, the archive must perforce grow from small beginnings.
 When further articles are added this will be recorded on the What's new page, which I invite you to check occasionally for new postings.